16 Jul How to take CBD oil?

 To find your CBD dose, click on our Dosage Calculator below:

 How often should I take CBD oil?

 Like dosage, the number of times you take CBD oil each day depends on many factors, including your reasons for taking CBD.
 The important thing is that you do not exceed the FSA’s recommended maximum total daily dose of 70mg.

 Should I Take CBD in the Morning or at Night?

 Again, the answer to this question will vary with each person, depending on their reasons for taking CBD.
-Some people prefer to take CBD in the morning to give themselves energy for the day ahead, while others may use it to ease aches and pains after intensive exercise, or as a sedative before they go to bed.
+Some people prefer to take CBD before bed to support sleep, while others use it to support recovery after intense exercise.

 If you have a pre-existing medical condition or take prescribed medication, it’s absolutely essential you speak to your doctor before use.
 Also, it’s important to not use CBD if you are pregnant or breastfeeding.
 Read our articles to find the exact reasons why, and when it’s safe to do so again.

 Why Choose Naturecan?